Kong/lua-resty-events/README.md

 The `opts` parameter is a Lua table with named options:

-* `listening`: the unix doamin socket, which must be same as another `server` block.
+* `listening`: the unix domain socket, which must be same as another `server` block.
 * `broker_id`: (optional) the worker id that will start to listen, default 0.
 * `unique_timeout`: (optional) timeout of unique event data stored (in seconds), default 5.
   See the `target` parameter of the [publish](#publish) method.